tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 3. Your fully-prepared `.nw` file shall be located right outside of your project directory
 4. Cake!

+## Put your app with nw executable

+* You can just put files of node-webkit in the same directory with your package.json and then distribute the tree.
+When nw executable is started it will look for package.json in the same directory. (on OSX it's the same level directory with `node-webkit.app`
+* Or you can zip your files and name it `package.nw` and place it in the same directory with nw executable.
+* [nodebob](https://github.com/geo8bit/nodebob) is a build tool for node-webkit that automates a release of your node-webkit application in windows environment.
+Currently in v0.1, written in windows batch script.

-## Making an executable file out of a .nw file
+## Alternative way - Making an executable file out of a .nw file

 Many people are (understandably) concerned about what end-users need to do in order to run an app.
 If users receive a `.nw` alone, they will naturally need `node-webkit` installed (or at least unzipped) in order to run it.
 But, with `node-webkit`, you can merge the `.nw` file with the `node-webkit` executable.